-The AJSS Alumni Society is a network of participants of the previous instalments of AJSS.
-The majority of our former participants are either successful researchers or faculty members at various universities in Europe or North America, or they are building their career in public administration, diplomacy, or the private sector.
+The AJSS Alumni Society is a network of participants of previous instalments of AJSS.
+The majority of our former participants are either successful researchers or faculty members at various universities in Europe or in North America, or they are building their career in public administration, diplomacy, or the private sector.

 Operating since 2010, the Antall József Knowledge Centre (AJKC) is a Budapest-based non-governmental organisation with an educational, publishing, and research profile.
 The Knowledge Centre’s main objectives, in line with the Antall philosophy, are talent management and providing students and young professionals with wide-ranging practical knowledge through various events.
 The Knowledge Centre is a think tank conducting research in topics such as the Visegrad Cooperation, the future global role of the US, China, and the Middle East, security policy, sustainable development, as well as technological and social innovation.

 The whole of AJKC works toward strengthening institutional relations both at the national and international level, developing scholarship and internship programmes, and boosting professional cooperation via international conferences, workshops, and event series.
 Our institution’s main office is located in Budapest, operating with two international departments—focusing on European and global relations, respectively— and a thematic department—covering areas such as talent management and innovation.
 In addition, AJKC has a regional office Győr and an office in Brussels, which was established in 2015 to represent the Antall philosophy in the heart of the European Union and promote the values that he stood for at an international level.